sgehrman/jpeg_bug/README.md

 Jpeg decoding broken on flutter web??

 Works fine on Desktop.
-Is black on Web (chrome)
+This Jpeg is black on Web (chrome)